node-class-may-2023/ComIT_Node/javascript.md

 #### Array
 * An **array** literal is a list of zero or more expressions
-* Each value represents an array elementent
+* Each value represents an array element
 * The values are closed in square brackets **[]**
 * Creating an array using an array literal, it's initialized with the specified values as its elements, and its length is set to the number of arguments specified
 * This type of value allows us to store more than one value into a variable